By Iain A MacLeod

 “We are One Crew.
 We are all lifesavers and we are all fundraisers.
 Everyone is valuable and we are all working together towards a shared goal of saving as many people from drowning as possible.”

 Adoption of a One Crew approach would be a key issue for an integrated system.

-Rather than have a traditional backward-looking investigation to identify what went wrong with the contract with Ferguson, it would be much better to adopt a forward-looking approach.
-A small independent task force should be appointed to assess the efficacy of how the Ferguson facility could become an integral part of ferry system.
+Rather than have a traditional backward-looking investigation to identify what went wrong with the contract with Ferguson Marine, it would be much better to adopt a forward-looking approach.
+A small independent task force should propose how the Ferguson facility should be integrated into the Scottish ferry system.